 - Thrive Themes has a strong focus on conversion.
 When someone comments you have an array of options: a thank you message, give them the options to share on social media, show them related posts, or redirect them to another page.
 If you also have Thrive Leads installed, you have the option to show them an opt-in signup form.
 These options can be set based on the first comment, or for subsequent comments, which means that you could use one option on the first comment and a different one thereafter.

 - You can set it up to allow people to be notified when someone replies to their comment, or to subscribe to comments for the article.

 - There are options to lazy load comments and avatars after the page has loaded so displaying your content is not delayed, to assign roles that can moderate comments, and to translate the front-end.

 - It has anti-spam features built in.

 - There is a modern comment moderation dashboard for managing comments.

 On the plus side, the Thrive Comments plugin has a ton of features and everything is attractive.
-Adding the ability for readers to "upvote" articles is something that I've wanted to add.
-Things like the "conversion" options to show a user when they leave a comment are very nice touches that show that a lot of thought went into the design.
-The pricing is very reasonable and I like that you get lifetime updates.
+Adding the ability for readers to “upvote” articles is something that I’ve wanted to add.
+Things like the “conversion” options to show a user when they leave a comment are very nice touches that show that a lot of thought went into the design.
 I saw a number of tutorials in their knowledge base for helping to configure the plugin options.